ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 The maximum length of the Fully Qualified Domain Name (FQDN) for hosts and VMs is 50 characters.
 Domain names must accommodate for this maximum length.
 {:note}

+## Summary
+{: #mcv_ordering-summary}

+Based on your selected configuration for the instance, the estimated cost is instantly generated and displayed in the **Summary** right pane.
+Click **Pricing details** to generate a PDF document with the cost summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

+You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
+This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.

-## Procedure to order a Multi-Zone Stretched Cluster
+## Procedure to order Multi-Zone Stretched Clusters
 {: #mcv_ordering-proc-multi}

-You can order a Multi-Zone Stretched Cluster by using one of the following methods:
+You can order Multi-Zone Stretched Clusters by using one of the following methods:

-* From the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from left navigation pane, and then click the **VMware vCenter Server** card in the **Start Provisioning** section.
-Click the **vCenter Server** card, click **Continue**, and then click **Multi Zone Stretched Clusters** on the **vCenter Server** page.
+* From the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from left navigation pane, and then click the **VMware Solutions - Dedicated** card in the **Start Provisioning** section.
+On the **VMware Solutions - Dedicated** page, ensure that the **vCenter Server** card is selected and click the **Multi Zone Stretched Clusters** tab.

 * From the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane, scroll to the **Services** section, and then click **IBM Cloud for VMware Mission Critical Workloads** on the **Business Continuity and Migration** card.
 Click **Order Stretched Cluster**.

 Proceed with the following steps to order a Multi-Zone Stretched Cluster:

-1. Select to create a new configuration or select a saved configuration.
+1. For the instance configuration, select to create a new configuration or select a saved configuration.
-   * If you make edits to a saved configuration and want to save them to the saved configuration, click **Save**.
+   * If you want to create a new configuration, select **New Configuration**.
-   * If you want to create a new configuration with the changes you made to the saved configuration, enter a different name and click **Save**.
+   * If you want to update a saved configuration or create a new configuration based on a saved one, select a saved configuration.
 2. Enter the instance name.
 3. Complete the location settings.
-    1. Select the **Multi Zone Location**.
+    1. Select the **Multi Zone Region**.
     2. Click the arrow on the **Witness Location** tile and select the availability zone for the witness site.
 The remaining availability zones are used for the **Management and Resource Location**.
 4. Complete the license settings for the instance components.
    *  To use IBM-provided licenses, select **Include with purchase** and select the license edition, if necessary.